I have a strong interest in anything home-related and I relish working out solutions where space is a challenge.

 The wall units next to the cooker have a different function but still I believe essential.

 Wall units are always less deep than floor units therefore it is a good idea to keep in there all the basic ingredients we use in our cooking.

 Ingredients such as:

-On the on the other side of the cooker I placed 2 floor units and 1 large wall unit.
+On the on the other side of the cooker I placed two floor units and one large wall unit.

-The 2 floor units both have a valuable function.
+The two floor units both have a valuable function.

-The first unit has 3 drawers of which 1 is a normal size drawer where we store all the cutlery while the other 2 drawers are quite deep, allowing us to store small appliances and various tools.
+The first unit has three drawers, of which one is a normal size drawer where we store all the cutlery while the other two drawers are quite deep, allowing us to store small appliances and various tools.